jun-inoue/orthoscope/README.md

 --- | ---
 Actinopterygii |  Teleostomi, Gnathostomata, or Vertebrata
 Mammalia |  Amniota, Tetrapoda, or Sarcopterygii
-Vertebrata | Olfactore, Chordata, Deuterostomia
+Vertebrata | Olfactore, Chordata, or Deuterostomia
 Deuterostomia |  Nephrozoa or Bilateria
 Protostomia |  Nephrozoa or Bilateria
 Acropora |  Scleractinia, Anthozoa, or Cnidaria